 We say that the starting point, therefore, is to read the coverage clauses and the exclusion clauses together to ascertain the scope of the cover that's being provided under the disease extension.
 As to that, what we submit is that it is perfectly possible to construe the infectious diseases clause and exclusion L together.
-They give rise to a coherent scheme whereby the consequences of local occurrences -- and I use the word "local" as a convenient and relative shorthand and not as an invitation to the FCA to suggest that the effect of a 25-mile disease radius is not very local and therefore must be taken to embrace the entire country -whereby the consequences of local occurrences of disease specified radius are not.
-This, and only $--\ \mbox{my Lord}$ 5 Lord Leggatt.
-6
+They give rise to a coherent scheme whereby the consequences of local occurrences - and I use the word "local" as a convenient and relative shorthand and not as an invitation to the FCA to suggest that the effect of a 25-mile disease radius is not very local and therefore must be taken to embrace the entire country - whereby the consequences of local occurrences of disease within the 25-mile radius are covered, but the consequences of epidemics and of disease outside the specified radius are not.
+This, and only - my Lord, Lord Leggatt.